 PublicationsYou need to have Adobe Acrobat Reader installed to view the DELTA Portfolios and Snapshots.
 You can download the free installer for Adobe Acrobat Reader from the Adobe's web site by clicking here.
-All printed publications are also available for purchase from the LRC's Online Store.
+All publications are available to download.

 |DELTA Portfolio: 450 South Salina Street, Office Building|

 Originally constructed in 1911 as a furniture store, this building was gutted and remodeled to house government and professional offices in 1992-93.
 Occupancy sensors control most lighting systems, which include 2'x4' troffers with parabolic louvers and T8 lamps, cove uplights with long twin-tube fluorescent lamps, and wall washers with compact fluorescent lamps.

 Good lighting can affect supermarket operating costs and customers and employee satisfaction.
 This store in Old Lyme, Connecticut, updated its lighting to improve customer appeal and save energy.
 The new design eliminates incandescent lighting entirely and instead uses T8 fluorescent lighting, with double-ended compact metal halide and compact fluorescent lamps for specialty areas.
 Automatic controls make the most of daylight and lower light levels at night.

 DELTA examined lighting systems for three types of spaces in this new high school: the cafeteria, the library, and the art rooms.
 Lighting objectives included providing good task visibility and visual comfort, minimizing energy use, and providing flexibility and visual interest in the lighting.
 This project demonstrates that indirect lighting promotes visual comfort, designers should take into account the presence of obstructions when planning the layout of luminaires, lighting controls must be easily accessible to authorized personnel, and luminaires should be designed to resist abuse.